Table of Contents

 4. Skin Allergies

-The realization that the dog may have a skin allergy is one that happens for many dog owners.
-Bumps and rashes are a visible sign of skin allergies on a dog.
+The realization that the dog may have a skin allergy happens for many dog owners.
+Bumps and rashes are visible signs of skin allergies on a dog.

 5. Food Allergies